Common wood pigeon

-The common wood pigeon or common woodpigeon (Columba palumbus), also known as simply wood pigeon, wood-pigeon or woodpigeon, is a large species in the dove and pigeon family (Columbidae), native to the western Palearctic.
+The common wood pigeon (Columba palumbus), also known simply as the wood pigeon, is a large species in the dove and pigeon family (Columbidae), native to the western Palearctic.
 It belongs to the genus Columba, which includes closely related species such as the rock dove (Columba livia).
-It has historically been known as the ring dove, and is locally known in southeast England as the "culver"; the latter name has given rise to several areas known for keeping pigeons to be named after it, such as Culver Down.
-It has a flexible diet, predominantly feeding on vegetable matter, including cereal crops, leading to them being regarded as an agricultural pest.
-Wood pigeons are extensively hunted over large parts of their range, but this does not seem to have a great impact on their population.
+It has a flexible diet, feeding mainly on plant material, including cereals, and is therefore considered an agricultural pest.
+Wood pigeons are extensively hunted over much of their range, but this does not appear to have a major impact on their population numbers.

 Taxonomy

 The common wood pigeon was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
 He placed it with all the other pigeons in the genus Columba and coined the binomial name Columba palumbus.
-The specific epithet palumbus is from the Latin palumbes for a wood pigeon.
+The specific epithet palumbus is an alternate form of the Latin palumbes for a wood pigeon.

 Five subspecies are recognised, one of which is now extinct: